 An ideal setup is a cable modem and a router.
 However, if you don’t want more than one box at your internet drop, you can get a gateway (router/cable modem combo) of your own.

 Keep in mind, though, that if you get a gateway, you’ll have to replace the entire thing when you want to upgrade your network, and not just the modem or the router portion of it.

-If you don’t have phone service, the ASUS CM-32 Cable Modem Wifi Router is an excellent choice, it’s essentially the RT-AC88U plus built-in cable modem.
 On the other hand, if you have phone service, the ARRIS Surfboard SVG2482AC worked well in my experience.
 Again, a phone-capable gateway will work even when you do not have a phone service plan.

 These steps, by the way, apply only to when you want to activate a residential Internet plan.
-If you have a business plan, you’ll need to call the provider.
+If you have a business plan, you’ll likely need to call the provider.

-What you need
+Cable Internet setup: What you need

 To activate a piece of new equipment, you need two things.